anamarijapapic/craft-beer-shop/README.md

     ```sh
     cd client
     ```
-9. Install client dependencies
+9. Copy the `.env.local.example` file and rename it to `.env.local` in the client folder.
+Fill in the environment variables with your own values.
     ```sh
+    cp .env.local.example .env.local
+    ```
+10. Install client dependencies
+    ```sh
     npm install
     ```
-10. Start the client
+11. Start the client
     ```sh
     npm start
     ```
-11. Open your browser and go to [http://localhost:3000/](http://localhost:3000/)
+12. Open your browser and go to [http://localhost:3000/](http://localhost:3000/)

 ## Credits